teegre/savcom/README.md

 ## Description.

-I needed a quick way to create aliases on the go without having to source any script.
+I needed a quick way to create aliases on the fly without having to source any script.
 So I wrote **dalias** for this purpose.

-Simply put, it creates a script containing the "aliased"
+Simply put, it creates a script containing the "aliased" command with its parameters
-command with its parameters (stored in `$HOME/.config/dalias/aliases`), makes it executable and
+(stored in `$HOME/.config/dalias/aliases`), makes it executable and adds a symlink
-adds a symlink to it in "$HOME/.local/bin" so it is immediately ready to use.
+to it in "$HOME/.local/bin" so it is immediately ready to use in any shell.

 ## Dependencies.